arunumd/TinyNomad/readme.md

 ## Dependencies
 The project depends on the following libraries and environments:
- - ROS Version Kinetic
+ - ROS Version Kinetic (Full Installation)
  - GCC Compiler - Version 5 or higher
  - ROS Gazebo
- - Moveit - Motion Planning Library along with Movebase
- - OMPL Planning Library
+ - ROS Turtlebot (All related packages)
  - ROS GMapping
  - CMake